 The aim of this unit is to provide students with an understanding of the principles and applications of International Economics, so that students will be prepared to face the future complexities of the world economy.
-The unit is divided into two parts International Trade and International Finance.
+The unit is divided into two parts; International Trade and International Finance.
 Part one examines reasons for and consequences of international trade.
-This will cover the law of comparative advantage, the gains from trade, the Ricardian Model, the Heckscher-Ohlin Theory, the standard and new trade theories, tariff and non-tariff barriers and economic integration.
-Part two, International Finance, focuses on foreign exchange market, fixed and flexible exchange rates, balance of payments and adjustment policies, international capital mobility and international macroeconomic policy coordination.
+This will cover the law of comparative advantage, gains from trade, Ricardian Model, Heckscher-Ohlin Theory, standard and new trade theories, tariff and non-tariff barriers, and economic integration.
+Part two, International Finance, focuses on foreign exchange market, fixed and flexible exchange rates, balance of payments and adjustment policies, international capital mobility, and international macroeconomic policy coordination.